Sweet Tea Studio

 Environment Variables

-4. A test generation succeeds — Queue a single image with a simple prompt and default settings.
-Watch it complete.
+4. One test image succeeds — queue a simple prompt and let it finish.

 Data Directory Structure